zhenxuanxin/env/vscode/README.md

 ## Usage

-Put a symlink in follow location with your OS to replace the default one, then same setting can be sync to all your environments:
+Put a symlink in follow location with your OS to replace the default one, then same setting can be sync to all your environments.

 - `Windows`: `%APPDATA%\Code\User\settings.json`
 - `macOS`: `$HOME/Library/Application Support/Code/User/settings.json`